galiarmero/galiarmero.dev/content/blog/building-a-blog-with-gatsby-part-1-starting-the-hard-way/index.md

 Going back to our fake world, the staff could have just written the menu the moment they first opened.
 And then whenever something changed, they could just rewrite a new menu.
 This way, a lot of time is saved and whatever menu they show you is always updated.

-This is how static site generators like Gatsby operate.
+This is how SSGs like Gatsby operate.
 Instead of re-rendering a page for every request, Gatsby builds pages as static files, ready to be deployed.
 Pages can be rendered again once there are changes in content, data or appearance.
 This is ideal for sites with content that doesn't change frequently (i.e. no real-time data) like business landing pages, eCommerce catalogs, docs, blogs, [etc](https://www.gatsbyjs.org/showcase/).
 (As long as the time it takes to build and deploy pages is shorter than the rate at which the data changes, this approach is still ideal.
 Gatsby builds are fast and [getting](https://www.slideshare.net/Gatsbyjs/gatsby-v2-faster-build-times-guessjs-and-more) [faster](https://image.slidesharecdn.com/gatsbyv2webinarpresentation-181003000041/95/gatsby-v2-faster-build-times-guessjs-and-more-55-638.jpg?cb=1538525078).)

 ## How it works